It’s Tea Time at Mohamad’s House, and the Whole World’s Invited

 Be it loose leaf, in a bag, strained or boiled in a kettle, tea is on everyone’s shopping list and fills the cupboards of millions, if not billions, of tea-enthusiasts around the globe.
 Let’s make a cup, and ponder, what is so special about tea?

-The World Food Programme (WFP) in Lebanon provides cash transfers to thousands of Syrian refugees and vulnerable Lebanese.
+The United Nations World Food Programme (WFP) in Lebanon provides cash transfers to thousands of Syrian refugees and vulnerable Lebanese.
 Assistance often comes to those families in the form of pre-paid cards to buy food in local markets.
-And behind the scenes, WFP has a robust system which shows how that money is spent in WFP-contracted shops across the country.
+And behind the scenes, the U.N World Food Programme has a robust system which shows how that money is spent in U.N World Food Programme-contracted shops across the country.

 Data from 2017 shows that tea was among the top ten popular items purchased using the card.
 In fact, in one month in 2017, there were almost 85,000 separate purchases of 450g boxes of loose-leaf tea.
 If you assume 5g of tea makes a cup, then 85,000 boxes is enough tea to make something like seven million of cups of tea.